Customer validation is the second step of the customer development model.

 To find out what questions you should ask during customer validation, ask yourself this question, “What would you like to learn to improve your sales conversion?”

 Whatever your answers are, turn those into an open-ended question.
-Here are some questions we like to ask:

 1. Do you have any questions about the offer?